krobusgan/krobusgan.github.io/_pages/about.md

 application website.
 I also was exposed to business process management and software development methodologies, such as scrum and agile process.
 Besides, I also worked on legacy projects that uses CSS framework and JQuery frameworks for front-end.
-These working experience helps me not only familiar with modern technologies for web application development, but also had better understand- ing on the history of the technologies changes and how fast nowadays technologies evolves.
+These working experience helps me not only familiar with modern technologies for web application development, but also had better understanding on the history of the technologies changes and how fast nowadays technologies evolves.